mendersoftware/mender-docs/03.Devices/05.Raw-flash/docs.md

 ```

 Note that U-Boot places some constraints on parameter expansion, for this reason
-the paramter `ubiargs` is no longer set by default environment.
+the parameter `ubiargs` is no longer set by default environment.
 Instead it is
 set by the intermediate `set_ubiargs` script.